aniyomiorg/aniyomi-extensions/src/all/googledrive/README.md

 1. In the top right, click the three dots then click `Clear cookies`
 2. In the top right, click the three dots then click `Refresh`
+3. Click the `Try again` button after the website doesn't let you log in
+4. Make sure that your webview is up to date

-3. Click the `Try again` button after the website doesn't let you log in Try a combination of these steps, and after a few tries it should eventually let you log in.
+Try a combination of these steps, and after a few tries it should eventually let you log in.